MayankPratap/wikipedia-viewer/README.md

   - Ways to return values from a function calling Ajax.
   - Callback functions in JavaScript.
   - Using keypress in JQuery to trigger events according to key pressed.

+## Features to add

+  - A typeahead autocomplete in search bar.